Quotient space (linear algebra): Quotient of a Banach space by a subspace

-When X is complete, then the quotient space X/M is complete with respect to the norm, and therefore a Banach space.

 Examples

 Let C[0,1] denote the Banach space of continuous real-valued functions on the interval [0,1] with the sup norm.
 Denote the subspace of all functions f ∈ C[0,1] with f(0) = 0 by M. Then the equivalence class of some function g is determined by its value at 0, and the quotient space C[0,1]/M is isomorphic to R.

 If X is a Hilbert space, then the quotient space X/M is isomorphic to the orthogonal complement of M.